 I teach Diplomacy and Disarmament studies at the School of International Studies, Jawaharlal Nehru University, New Delhi where I am an Associate Professor.
-I have been teaching graduate courses on 'India and Disarmament', and 'National Security and International Relations' at JNU.
+I have been teaching courses on 'India and Disarmament', India’s Foreign Policy’, and 'National Security and International Relations' at JNU.
 My research interests include nuclear arms control, India's foreign policy, Kashmir conflict, and India-Pakistan relations.

 I graduated in Philosophy (from the Jnana-Deepa Vidyapeeth, Pune) and Social Sciences (Panjab University, Chandigarh).
 I then pursued a Master's Degree in International Relations from the Mahatma Gandhi University, Kottayam.
 Thereafter I received my M. Phil and Ph.
 D degrees from the School of International Studies,JNU in Diplomacy, and International Politics, respectively.

 During 2003-04, I worked with the New Delhi-based think tank Observer Research Foundation.
 In 2004, I joined the Department of Strategic and Regional Studies at the University of Jammu, J&K, as a lecturer.
 Then, on leave from the University of Jammu, I joined the Nelson Mandela Centre for Peace and Conflict Resolution at the JamiaMilliaIslamia University in New Delhi as a Visiting Fellow.
 I was also associated with the Delhi Policy Group and the Centre for Air Power Studies, both New Delhi-based think tanks.
 I joined JNU in 2008.